-WIDeN is an interest group focussing on widening participation, increasing inclusion, improving wellbeing, and enhancing knowledge, advocacy and support for people with intellectual disabilities through research, teaching and community work.
+WIDeN is a multidisciplinary interest group focusing on widening participation, increasing inclusion, improving wellbeing, and enhancing knowledge, advocacy and support for people with intellectual disabilities through research, teaching and community work.

-It is a forum in which those working in and researching in the field of intellectual disabilities can come together to discuss, plan and share research and practice work.
-It aims to build research and practice partnerships with people with intellectual disabilities, their families and those who support them and specialist and generic services, organisations and institutions.
+Meetings take place 3 or 4 times a year, usually on Wednesday lunchtimes at the University of Wolverhampton.
+They are a forum for people working in and researching in the field of learning disabilities to come together to share and discuss research and developments in good practice.
+They enable opportunities for research and practice partnerships with people with learning disabilities, their families and those who support them, and with specialist and generic services, organisations and institutions.

 - Inclusive Research